giacomoorsi/HiggsBosonChallenge/README.md

 The task of this project is to train a model based on the provided `train.csv` to have the best prediction on the data given in `test.csv` or any other general case.

 We built our model for the problem using regularized linear regression after applying some data cleaning and features engineering techniques.
+A report describing our approach and our results can be found in the file `report.pdf`.
 In the end, we obtained an accuracy of 0.82 and an F1 score of 0.76 on the `test.csv` dataset.

 ## Instruction
 * The project runs under `Python 3.8` and requires `NumPy=1.19`.
-* Please make sure to place `test.csv` inside the `data` folder.
-If not, please download it from the course website or Kaggle mentioned above.
+* Please make sure to place `train.csv` and `test.csv` inside the `data` folder.
+If not, please download those files from the course website or Kaggle mentioned above.
 * Go to the `script/` folder and execute `run.py`.
-A submission file will be generated as `out.csv`.
+A model will be trained with the given hyper-parameters and predictions for the test dataset will be outputed in the file `out.csv`.

 ---
 ## Modules